abu-kausar/facial-recognition-LBPH/README.md

-# criminal-detection
+# facial recognition
-Criminal detection system using Open-CV and Haar-Cascade
+Here the system is implemented using open-cv and Local Binary Pattern Histogram(LBPH) algorithm